Development workflow

 for your respective operating system by following this guide.
 Optionally, configure fnm for your shell by following this guide.

-Now, navigate to the root directory of your Isograph repository and run the following commands one by one:
+Now, navigate to the root directory of your Isograph repository and run the following commands:

 fnm install --resolve-engines